kgateway-dev/kgateway.io/content/docs/reference/contribution/add-docs.md

 - Identify the audience and intended use for the content.
 - Choose the type of content you wish to contribute.
-- Choose a file name, title, and add your front matter
+- Decide on a name, location, and other front matter for your content
 - Write your contribution following the {{< reuse "docs/snippets/product-name.md" >}} contribution guidelines.
 - Submit your contribution to the {{< reuse "docs/snippets/product-name.md" >}} GitHub repository.
 - Follow the review process until your contribution is merged.